Rocketman-Tech/Mass-add-buildings-departments/README.md

 ## Future Implimentations

-* Support for Special Characters
+* Additional support for Special Characters
 * GUI Interface
+* Add a script that exports the information from AD
+  - This might help get me there: https://gallery.technet.microsoft.com/scriptcenter/Powershell-script-to-5edcdaea